01 of 09

 I've seen more people than you can imagine arguing with Disneyland security that they should be able to take THEIR selfie sticks into Disneyland, but they never win.
 In fact, selfie sticks are on the list of prohibited items at the Disneyland website.
 Along with drones, remote-controlled toys, folding chairs, large tripods and quite a few other things.

 The ban is a safety issue.
-The policy was added after a guest pulled out a selfie stick mid-ride on the California Screamin' roller coaster, triggering an emergency safety stop to keep them from being injured.
+The policy was added after a guest pulled out a selfie stick mid-ride on the California Screamin' roller coaster (which is now called the Incredicoaster), triggering an emergency safety stop to keep them from being injured.